HAL9009MATH/HAL9009MATH.github.io/README.md

 I'm as excited to share math as I am to study it, so I organize a Very Applied Fluid Dynamics seminar which involves the careful study of solution composed by approximately 95% water.
 I have also embarked on a journey to make the perfect pizza, although this is a lifetime journey.
 I am happy to share my progress.

-You can see more about my background in my [CV](https://ylya.github.io/cv.pdf).

-I enjoy engaging in conversations and am always open to communication via email.
 Feel free to reach out to me at [fabio@math.ucsb.edu](mailto:fabio@math.ucsb.edu).

 # Publications